metalx1000/Breast-Feeding-Log/README.md

 # Breast-Feeding-Log
-Keep track of when and how long you Breast Feed your Baby
+Keep track of when and how long you Breastfeed your Baby